Charles III of Spain: Military conflicts

 Bourbon Spain, like their Habsburg predecessors, were drawn into European conflicts, not necessarily to Spain's benefit.
 The traditional friendship with Bourbon France brought about the idea that the power of Great Britain would decrease and that of Spain and France would do the opposite; this alliance was marked by a Family Compact signed on 15 August 1761 (called the "Treaty of Paris").
 Charles had become deeply concerned that British success in the Seven Years War would upset the balance of power, and they would soon seek to declare war against the Spanish Empire as well.
-The French government ceded its largest territory in North America, New France to Britain as a result of the conflict.
+The French government ceded its largest territory in North America, New France, to Britain as a result of the conflict.

 In early 1762, Spain entered the war.
 The major Spanish objectives to invade Portugal and capture Jamaica were both failures.
 Britain and Portugal not only repulsed the Spanish attack on Portugal, but captured the cities of Havana, Cuba, a strategic port for all of Spanish America, and Manila, in the Philippines, Spain's stronghold for its Asian trade and colony of strategic islands.
 Charles III wanted to keep fighting the following year, but he was persuaded by the French leadership to stop.
 In the 1763 Treaty of Paris, Spain ceded Florida to Great Britain in exchange for the return of Havana and Manila.
-This was partly compensated by the acquisition of a portion of Louisiana given to Spain by France as compensation for Spain's war losses.
+This was partly compensated by the acquisition of French Louisiana, given to Spain by France as compensation for Spain's war losses.
 Britain's easy victories in capturing Spanish ports prompted Spain to create a standing army and local militias in key parts of Spanish America and fortify vulnerable forts.

 In the Falklands Crisis of 1770 the Spanish came close to war with Great Britain after expelling the British garrison of the Falkland Islands.
-However, Spain was forced to back down when the British Royal Navy was mobilized and France declined to support Spain.
+However, Spain was forced to back down when it realized its vulnerability to the British Royal Navy and France declined to support Spain.

+On 7 July 1771, Tadeo de Medrano y Acedo wrote a letter to Joaquín López de Zúñiga y Castro, 12th Duke of Béjar.
+In this letter, Tadeo informs the Duke of a military campaign in which Charles III of Spain led an army of over 14,000 men, including Turks and Moors, and recounts how he had the fortune to witness the first shots fired during the battle.